thirdtank/brut/brutrb.com/ai.md

 As of this writing—June 17, 2025—the library has no automated tests.
 The `adrs.cloud` app serves as the test suite.

-That said, as tests are developed, the must never be written entirely by an AI without human review (level 4).
+That said, as tests are developed, they must never be written entirely by an AI without human review (level 4).
 Our preference is that all tests comply with level 1 or level 2, however we are open to creative assistance for tests as might be provided by a tool like Cursor.

 In any case, the author of a test should understand it and the maintainers must be able to understand and modify all tests without the use of AI tools.